getify/foi-lang/formalization-work/Foi-Specification.md

 all.take();    // Promise{Left{"Channel Closed"}}
 ```

-The received list preserves the input list's ordering, independent of the order in which values arrived.
-Each source value is consumed from its channel as it arrives; values consumed before every-satisfaction is reached are held internally by the combinator until the derived channel emits.
-If any source channel closes before producing a value, `all` closes with pending takes resolving `Left@ "Channel Closed"`.
+The received list preserves the input list's ordering, independent of
+the order in which values arrived.
+Each source value is consumed from
+its channel as it arrives; values consumed before every-satisfaction is
+reached are held internally by the combinator until the derived channel
+emits.
+If any source channel closes before producing a value, `all`
+closes with pending takes resolving `Left@ "Channel Closed"`.

-**NOTE:** These are Channel-returning constructors; the derived channel composes uniformly with the Channel API (§6.9.2-§6.9.4) -- downstream consumers apply `take` and Promise-based composition to it identically to any other channel.
-One-shot with auto-close is the derived channel's contract: unlike a base `Channel@`-constructed instance, it emits exactly one value over its lifetime.
+**NOTE:** These are Channel-returning constructors; the derived channel
+composes uniformly with the Channel API (§6.9.2-§6.9.4) -- downstream
+consumers apply `take` and Promise-based composition to it identically
+to any other channel.
+One-shot with auto-close is the derived channel's
+contract: unlike a base `Channel@`-constructed instance, it emits
+exactly one value over its lifetime.

 ### §6.10 PushStream

-A **PushStream** is a monadic *subscribable source* of values -- not a container holding a value, but a protocol for value delivery to registered subscribers.
-Unlike `Promise` (§6.8), whose composition threads a single resolution through the chain, and unlike `Channel` (§6.9), which coordinates one-to-one value handoff between producer and consumer, a `PushStream` broadcasts each value pushed by its producer to every currently-subscribed observer.

-A stream is either **open** (accepting pushed values and forwarding them to subscribers) or **closed** (no further values propagate).
-This is analogous to `Promise`'s pending/resolved distinction but structurally different: a promise resolves once and permanently holds that value; a stream emits values as its producer supplies them, retains no value between emissions, and terminates by transitioning to closed.
-Close signals propagate downstream to any composed observer.

-**NOTE:** `PushStream` is monadic in the sense of the observable monad in reactive-programming literature. `~<` and `~map` are defined directly on it; `~<*` (§6.10.3) is the composition-form operator.
-Monad laws hold under observable-behavior equivalence: from any subscriber's viewpoint, `(PushStream.subj@).st ~< f` and the stream produced by `f v` (once `v` is pushed) yield emission sequences and close timings indistinguishable to that observer.
-This is a weaker equivalence than the static-value equalities that hold for `Promise` or `Id`, because a stream has no static value to equate -- only a sequence of emissions observable through subscription.
+A **PushStream** is a monadic *subscribable source* of values: a
+protocol for value delivery to registered subscribers, not a container
+holding a value.
+A `PushStream` broadcasts each value pushed by its
+producer to every currently-subscribed observer.

+A stream is either **open** (accepting pushed values and forwarding
+them to subscribers) or **closed** (no further values propagate).
+A
+stream retains no value between emissions.
+Close signals propagate
+downstream to any composed observer.

+`~<` and `~map` are defined directly on `PushStream`; `~<*` (§6.10.3)
+is the composition-form operator.

-**NOTE:** Four design commitments frame `PushStream`'s subscription semantics:
+**NOTE:** Four rules govern `PushStream`'s subscription semantics:

 - **Hot**: producers push independently of subscribers.
+Values pushed
-Values pushed while no subscriber is registered are lost.
-Cold streams are `PullStream` (§6.11).
+  while no subscriber is registered are lost.
+Cold streams are
+  `PullStream` (§6.11).
-- **Broadcast**: every currently-subscribed observer receives every pushed value.
+- **Broadcast**: every currently-subscribed observer receives every
+  pushed value.
 Subscription is fanout, not queued handoff.
-- **No replay**: a subscriber sees only values pushed after its subscription; values pushed before its subscription are not delivered to it.
+- **No replay**: a subscriber sees only values pushed after its
+  subscription; values pushed before its subscription are not delivered
+  to it.
 Streams retain no history.
-- **Idempotent subscription**: a subscription is a relationship between subscriber and source, not an accumulating count.
-Establishing a subscription for a (subscriber, source) pair that already exists is a no-op.
-This invariant applies uniformly to every operator (`~<`, `~map`, `~<*`, combinators) that establishes subscriptions internally.
+- **Idempotent subscription**: a subscription is a relationship between
+  subscriber and source, not an accumulating count.
+Establishing a
+  subscription for a (subscriber, source) pair that already exists is a
+  no-op.
+This invariant applies uniformly to every operator (`~<`,
+  `~map`, `~<*`, combinators) that establishes subscriptions internally.

-These match the hot-observable design well-worn in reactive-programming literature (with idempotent subscription as Foi's language-level addition).
-They distinguish `PushStream` from `Channel` (single-consumer, coordinated, back-pressured) and from `Promise` (single-value, replayable via re-observation).
+These match the hot-observable design well-worn in reactive-programming
+literature (with idempotent subscription as Foi's language-level
+addition).
+They distinguish `PushStream` from `Channel`
+(single-consumer, coordinated, back-pressured) and from `Promise`
+(single-value, replayable via re-observation).

 The userland surface is:

-- `PushStream@`: this unit constructor form exists for definitional completeness, but its use is always ill-formed and will produce a compiler error.
+- `PushStream@`: this unit constructor form exists for definitional
+  completeness, but its use is always ill-formed and will produce a
+  compiler error.
 - `PushStream.subj@`: subject constructor.
-Exposes `.st` (the associated `PushStream`) as its sole field.
+Exposes `.st` (the associated
+  `PushStream`) as its sole field.
 Returns a subject.
 - `subj.close()`: close the stream.
 Available on the subject only.
-Returns `Right@ true` on first invocation; subsequent invocations return `Left@ "PushStream Closed"`.
-Close propagates downstream to composed observers.
+  Returns `Right@ true` on first invocation; subsequent invocations
+  return `Left@ "PushStream Closed"`.
+Close propagates downstream to
+  composed observers.
 - `stream.closed()`: available on the stream.
-Returns a `Promise` that resolves to `Right@ empty` once the stream closes.
-For sync inspection of current state, use `.closed().resolved()` (per §6.8).
+Returns a `Promise` that
+  resolves to `Right@ empty` once the stream closes.
+For sync inspection
+  of current state, use `.closed().resolved()` (per §6.8).
-- Subject `%`: `subj% v` broadcasts `v` to all current subscribers of the associated stream.
+- Subject `%`: `subj% v` broadcasts `v` to all current subscribers of
+  the associated stream.
 Returns a Promise (see §6.10.1).
 - `~<` / `~map`: single-step chain operators.
-Each registers a subscriber on the source stream and produces a derived stream carrying transformed values to that derived stream's own subscribers.
+Each registers a
+  subscriber on the source stream and produces a derived stream carrying
+  transformed values to that derived stream's own subscribers.
-`~<*` subscription form: registers the block body as a subscriber to the source stream; the block body executes per value broadcast from the source.
-Resolves to `Promise{Left{"PushStream Closed"}}` when the source closes, or `Promise{Left{payload}}` when a terminal `Left@ payload` in the block body signals early unsubscribe (§6.10.3).
+  `~<*` subscription form: registers the block body as a subscriber to
+  the source stream; the block body executes per value broadcast from the
+  source.
+Resolves to `Promise{Left{"PushStream Closed"}}` when the
+  source closes, or `Promise{Left{payload}}` when a terminal
+  `Left@ payload` in the block body signals early unsubscribe (§6.10.3).
   The block's terminal expression is otherwise discarded.
-- `PushStream.merge@` / `.filter@` / `.scan@` / `.takeUntil@`: derived-stream constructors for fan-in, predicate filtering, stateful fold, and signal-driven close (§6.10.4).
+- `PushStream.merge@` / `.filter@` / `.scan@` / `.takeUntil@`:
+  derived-stream constructors for fan-in, predicate filtering, stateful
+  fold, and signal-driven close (§6.10.4).

-**NOTE:** `~<<` (single-value do-block, §6.8.3) is not defined on `PushStream`.
-Streams have no single value to extract; `~<*` is the composition-form operator for producer-broadcast sources.
-This mirrors the split for other `~<*`-consuming types (§6.3, §6.9).
+**NOTE:** `~<<` (single-value do-block, §6.8.3) is not defined on
+`PushStream`.
+Streams have no single value to extract; `~<*` is the
+composition-form operator for producer-broadcast sources.
+This mirrors
+the split for other `~<*`-consuming types (§6.3, §6.9).

 #### §6.10.1 PushStream Unit Constructor